 The three major markets we look at are Singapore, Hong Kong & United States.
 In particular, we often look at big cap stocks OR component stocks of the various major indices that are widely tracked within its respective markets.
 Occasionally we may dwell into smaller or mid cap stocks that showed immense potential or has a respectable institutional following.

-We are usually not keen on illiquid stocks as Technical Analysis, being a statistical science, does not exhibit its best side on low volume stocks
+We are usually not keen on illiquid stocks as Technical Analysis, being a statistical science, does not exhibit its best behavior with low volume stocks.

 tools we use